ecammnetwork/minimal-mistakes/docs/ecamm-live-manual/003-overlays.md

 ### Editing Countdown Overlays

-Use the same controls available to [Text Overlays](link to Editing Text Overlays)
+You have the same controls as [Text Overlays](link to Editing Text Overlays).

 ## Overlay Quick Resize Options